List of FIFA World Cup top goalscorers

 Fontaine's thirteen goals in 1958 remains the record for the most scored in a single World Cup tournament.
-The players that came closest to this tally were Kocsis in 1954 (eleven goals), Müller in 1970 (ten goals), and Portugal's Eusébio in 1966 (nine goals).
-The top scorers with the fewest goals were from the 1962 tournament, when six players finished joint-top with just four goals each.
-Across the 22 tournaments of the World Cup, 31 footballers have been credited as the tournament top scorer, and no one has achieved this feat twice.
-Ten of these players scored at least seven goals in a tournament, while Brazil's Jairzinho in 1970 and Argentina's Lionel Messi in 2022 were the only footballers to record at least seven goals but still not finish as the tournament's top scorer.
-These 31 top goalscorers played for 20 nations, with the most (five) coming from Brazil.
+The players that came closest to this tally were Kocsis in 1954 (eleven goals), Müller in 1970 (ten goals), Mbappé in 2026 (ten goals), Brazil's Ademir in 1950 (nine goals) and Portugal's Eusébio in 1966 (nine goals).
+The top scorers with the fewest goals were from the 1962 tournament, when six players finished joint-top with four goals each.
+Across the 23 tournaments of the World Cup, 31 footballers have been credited as the tournament top scorer; Mbappé is the only player to achieve this feat twice, in 2022 and 2026.
+Ten of these players scored at least seven goals in a tournament, while Brazil's Jairzinho in 1970, Argentina's Lionel Messi in 2022 and 2026, and England's Jude Bellingham and Norway's Erling Haaland in 2026 were the only footballers to record at least seven goals but still not finish as the tournament's top scorer.
+These 31 top goalscorers played for 19 nations, with the most (five) coming from Brazil.
 Another five came from other South American countries, with the remaining 21 coming from Europe.

-In 2006, Ronaldo became the first player to score eight goals in knockout matches (excluding the third place play-off) at the World Cup, coming in his three tournaments for Brazil, a feat which would be equalled in 2022 by France's Kylian Mbappé.
-Mbappé himself became the first player to score four goals in World Cup final matches: he netted one in the 2018 final followed by a hat-trick in the 2022 final.
-England's Geoff Hurst is the only other player to record a hat-trick in a World Cup final, doing so in 1966.
+Brazil's Leônidas became the first player to score eight goals in knockout matches across his 1934 and 1938 World Cup appearances, a feat that was surpassed by Mbappé in 2026 with a total of twelve (including eight from the previous 2018 and 2022 tournaments).
+Mbappé became the first player to score four goals in World Cup final matches: he netted one in the 2018 final followed by a hat-trick in the 2022 final.
+Geoff Hurst and Kylian Mbappe are the only two players to score a hat-trick in a World Cup final, in 1966 and 2022, respectively.